petsc/petsc/doc/miscellaneous/codemanagement.rst

       into the editor

 You might consider using ``Microsoft Visual Studio``, ``Eclipse`` or other advanced software development systems.
-See the :ref:`Users Manual<sec-emacs>`.
+See the :ref:`Users Manual<sec-developer-environments>`.

 Debugging
 ---------